 Airline co-branded cards are great for welcome bonuses and for benefits, but for everyday spending, it usually makes more sense to accumulate transferable points.
 When you use an airline co-branded credit card, you only earn miles for that airline program.
 For example, if you only use a United co-branded card, you only earn United miles.
 Airline miles generally do not transfer to other airlines; you cannot transfer United miles to other airlines.
 Your redemption options are limited to that of the United Mileage Plus program.

-The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three month is worth at least $1250.
+The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three months is worth at least $1250.
 But you can potentially get even more value out of those points by using transfer partners.
-This card also earns 2 points per dollar on travel and dining spend.
 The annual fee is very reasonable at $95.
-Here are 36 great ways to redeem the bonus.

 Earn 60,000 Amex Membership Rewards

 The American Express Gold Card earns 3 points per dollar on flights booked directly with airlines and on purchases at amextravel.com, 4 points per dollar at restaurants and, 4 points per dollar at US supermarkets on up to $25,000 in purchases annually.
 Also, earn 4 points per dollar on Uber Eats purchases.
 For restaurants and US supermarket spend, this is one of the highest earn rates available amount travel cards.